JosephDemarest/josephdemarest.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: "The measure of intelligence is the ability to change." - Albert Einstein
+subtitle: "The measure of intelligence is the ability to change. - Albert Einstein"

 profile:
   align: right